Candidates Confront GOP Health Care Bill In Montana Special Election

 The Affordable Care Act's protections for people with pre-existing conditions are also likely to affect older people, because the likelihood of having a pre-existing condition increases with age.

-"We are uninsurable as a couple, so we're very grateful," Galush says.
+"We are uninsurable as a couple, so we're very grateful," Galusha says.

 Republican candidate Gianforte says he won't vote for a health care bill that doesn't work for Montana.

-Note: A previous version of this story misspelled the last name of restaurant owner Molly Galusha.